prosopo/captcha/protocol/protocol/README.md

 ## Build

-Use the release flag to minimise contract size.
+Note: Use the `--release` flag to minimise contract size if the contract is too large to put on-chain.

 ```bash
 cargo +nightly contract build